-More information about the EHCP assessment process can be found here, including how you can request one.
+Find out more information about the EHCP assessment process, including how you can request one.
 If an assessment is carried out and it is found that your child does not require an EHCP, don't worry, there is still a wide range of help and support available, which you can find by clicking below:

-A carer’s assessment may also be carried out which will help identify what support you yourself as a parent/carer might require to assist in caring for your child.
-More information can be found by clicking below:
+A carer's assessmentmay also be carried out which will help identify what support you yourself as a parent/carer might require to assist in caring for your child.

 NHS Little Orange Book

-The Little Orange Book contains tips and advice on how to manage common illnesses and problems that babies and young children often experience in the first 5 years of their lives.
+Thecontains tips and advice on how to manage common illnesses and problems that babies and young children often experience in the first five years of their lives.
 It also has more information on more serious conditions, what to look out for and how to get help.